 We have 3 critical recommendations for art galleries and museums:

-Outline precise percentage-based capacities indoors and social distancing–based capacities outdoors for Step 2 and Step 3 of the plan and communicate them well ahead of time in order to aid organizations in their reopening planning.
+- Outline precise percentage-based capacities indoors and social distancing–based capacities outdoors for ALL STEPS of the plan and communicate them well ahead of time in order to aid organizations in their reopening planning.

 The visual arts are being left behind as they were the first to close, and they will be the last to open if no changes are made.
 If you agree that Visual Arts need to be treated fairly and be allowed to reopen in Step Two of the Provincial Framework, please amplify this message.